RevealBi/sdk-samples-wpf/README.md

-# Samples-Sdk
+# WPF SDK Samples
-Samples that highlight various features of the Reveal SDK
+Samples that highlight various features of the Reveal SDK for WPF